jon-jacky/home/commonplace.md

   Wars* than they would Augustine's *City of God*.

-  Still, the old emphasis on camps and cavalry did have one thing to be said for it: it was true to a central element of ordinary in the ancient world. ...
+  Still, the old emphasis on camps and cavalry did have one thing to be said for it: it was true to a central element of ordinary life in the ancient world. ...
 The fall of great cities, the violent death of their menfolk and slavery for their women, was part of the common stock of human experience in antiquity. ...
 So in a sense the old O level syllabus